AdmiralAki99/CST816S/README.md

-# BLE Server Component for Smartwatch
+# CST816S Touch Screen Component for Smartwatch

-This repository showcases a BLE Server component designed specifically for a smartwatch project.
+This repository showcases a CST816S touch screen component.
 It is made in a modular layered embedded architecture for easier feature addition and changing the logic or swapping MCU's.

 ## **Layered Architecture**